qdrant/landing_page/qdrant-landing/content/articles/sparse-vectors.md

 This sparsity is critical; it mirrors the probability distributions from a typical [Masked Language Modeling](http://jalammar.github.io/illustrated-bert/?utm_source=qdrant&utm_medium=website&utm_campaign=sparse-vectors&utm_content=article&utm_term=sparse-vectors) task but is tuned for retrieval effectiveness, emphasizing terms that are both:

-1. Contextually relevant: Terms which represent a document well should be given more weight.
+1. Contextually relevant: Terms that represent a document well should be given more weight.
-2. Discriminative across documents: Terms which a document has, and other documents don't, should be given more weight.
+2. Discriminative across documents: Terms that a document has, and other documents don't, should be given more weight.

 The token-level distributions that you'd expect in a standard transformer model are now transformed into token-level importance scores in SPLADE.
 These scores reflect the significance of each term in the context of the document or query, guiding the model to allocate more weight to terms that are likely to be more meaningful for retrieval purposes.